 Northwestern College to host Cultural Fair

-Northwestern’s International Club has nearly 200 members, 40 of whom are international students from nearly 20 different countries.
+Northwestern’s International Club has nearly 120 members, 30 of whom are international students from 18 different countries.

 The college’s International Club, founded in 1975, was created to support students from different countries and promote learning about their respective cultures.
 The club is open to both international and U.S. students, and it uses events like the Cultural Fair to build relationships that help the Northwestern community experience and practice positive cross-cultural interaction.